Recommended tire pressure for GMC Canyon

-Keep in mind that tire inflation value listed on tire sidewall is a maximum tire pressure the tire can be inflated to, and not a recommended tire pressure for GMC Canyon.
+Tire inflation value listed on tire sidewall is a maximum tire pressure the tire can be inflated to, and not the recommended tire pressure for GMC Canyon.
 Use recommended tire pressure listed on the tire pressure chart found on a sticker on driver's door jam or in GMC Canyon manual.
 Recommended tire pressure for your GMC Canyon tires will be listed in one of the following pressure units: psi (pounds per square inch), bar or kPa (kiloPascals).
 Pay attention as your GMC Canyon may have different recommended tire pressure values for front and rear tires.
-Keep GMC Canyon tires inflated at recommended tire pressure levels at all times for your driving comfort and safety.
+Keep your GMC Canyon tires inflated at recommended tire pressure levels at all times for your driving comfort and safety.

-Always refer to the GMC Canyon owner’s manual for any specific safety advice regarding the application of replacement tires.
+Always refer to the GMC Canyon owner’s manual for any specific safety advice regarding the application of GMC Canyon replacement tires.

 Original equipment tires that come on your GMC Canyon will have the proper tire load index, so stick to that number or higher when you replace them with new tires.
 Tire load index tells you how much weight your tire can carry.
 Putting too much weight on your tires will overload them, and can cause tire damage, premature tire wear or even tire blowout.
-You can check GMC Canyon manual to find the recommended tire size and load rating.
+Refer to your GMC Canyon manual to find its original equipment tire sizes and their load ratings.

-GMC Canyon tire pressure changes with temperature, so check your GMC Canyon tire pressure when outside temperatures change.
+GMC Canyon tire pressure changes with temperature, so check your GMC Canyon tire pressure when outside temperature goes up or down.
 During colder months when temperatures drop, GMC Canyon tire pressure will decrease also by approximately 1 psi for each 10 degrees Fahrenheit.
 Maintain proper GMC Canyon winter tire pressure by adding air to your tires as needed to the recommended tire inflation levels.

-GMC Canyon tire pressure should be checked when tires are cold, after the vehicle has not been driven for at least three hours.
+GMC Canyon tire pressure should be checked when tires are cold, after your vehicle has not been driven for at least three hours.
 It is best to check your tire inflation pressure in the morning, after the vehicle has been parked overnight, using a reliable tire pressure gauge.

 If your GMC Canyon is equipped with tire pressure monitoring system (TPMS), pay attention to low tire pressure warning light being on.
 Ensure your tire pressure sensors are working properly to stay alert and enjoy a safe ride.
 If your tire pressure warning light is on, check front and rear tires to make sure they are properly inflated.

-What is my recommended tire pressure for my GMC Canyon?
+What is the recommended tire pressure for GMC Canyon?

-Recommended tire pressure for GMC Canyon is determined by the GMC Canyon manufacturer based on your vehicle's characteristics and tire sizes.
-Select your GMC Canyon trim to find recommended tire pressure for GMC Canyon tires.
+Recommended tire pressure for GMC Canyon is determined by the manufacturer based on your vehicle's characteristics and original equipment tire sizes.
+Find your GMC Canyon year to get recommended tire inflation for GMC Canyon tires.

-How do I find my recommended tire pressure setting for my GMC Canyon?
-What should my GMC Canyon tire pressure be?
+How do I find recommended tire pressure setting for GMC Canyon?
+What is correct GMC Canyon tire pressure?

 You can find your GMC Canyon recommended tire pressure in GMC Canyon owner's manual, on sticker attached to the driver's door jam, inside glove box compartment or fuel door.
 Recommended tire inflation for GMC Canyon will be listed in psi, bar or kPa.

-Why is my GMC Canyon tire pressure warning light on?
+Why is GMC Canyon tire pressure warning light on?

-If your GMC Canyon is equipped with TPMS (Tire Pressure Monitoring System) it will alert you when tire pressure is too low and your tires could be underinflated, which can lead to uneven tire wear and can cause tire failure.
+If your GMC Canyon is equipped with Tire Pressure Monitoring System (TPMS) it will alert you when tire pressure is too low and your tires could be underinflated, which can lead to uneven tire wear and can cause tire failure.
 If GMC Canyon low tire pressure warning light is on, check all GMC Canyon tires for low tire pressure and inflate tires to the recommended tire pressure levels.
-Keep in mind that TPMS does not replace routine tire pressure check and maintenance.
+Keep in mind that Tire Pressure Monitoring System does not replace routine tire pressure check and maintenance.

-How do I reset tire pressure warning light for GMC Canyon?
+How to reset tire pressure warning light for GMC Canyon?

-What is recommended winter tire pressure for my GMC Canyon?
+What is recommended winter tire pressure for GMC Canyon?

-Recommended winter tire pressure for GMC Canyon is same no matter what season.
-You should always keep your GMC Canyon tire pressure at recommended levels.
-Keep in mind that GMC Canyon tire inflation levels will decrease with lower outside temperatures, so make sure you check GMC Canyon tire pressure during winter months regularly to keep GMC Canyon tires properly inflated.
+Recommended winter tire pressure for GMC Canyon is the same as all other seasons.
+You should keep tire inflation at recommended levels in any weather conditions.
+GMC Canyon tire inflation will decrease with lower outside temperatures, so make sure to check GMC Canyon tire pressure during winter months regularly to keep GMC Canyon tires properly inflated in the winter.